tannewt/wa-law.org/bill/2021-22/sb/5115/1/README.md

     b.
 The minimum weekly benefit shall not be less than **$100** per week except that if the employee's average weekly wage at the time of family or medical leave is less than **$100** per week, the weekly benefit shall be the employee's full wage.

+## Section 11
+> This section adds a new section to an existing chapter [50A.15](/rcw/50A_family_and_medical_leave/50A.15_benefits.md).
+Here is the [modified chapter](rcw/50A_family_and_medical_leave/50A.15_benefits.md) for context.

+The department may adopt rules to implement the provisions of RCW 50A.15.010.

 ## Section 12
-(1) In addition to the requirements of RCW 49.46.020, every employer shall provide its lower paid frontline employees with health emergency pay during a public health emergency.
+1. In addition to the requirements of RCW 49.46.020, every employer shall provide its lower paid frontline employees with health emergency pay during a public health emergency.
 The health emergency pay is not required for hours of work performed when the employee is earning overtime pay as required by RCW 49.46.130.

-(2) The department may enforce the requirements of this section under the provisions of chapter 49.48 RCW and may treat the requirements as a "wage payment requirement" as provided in RCW 49.48.082.
+2. The department may enforce the requirements of this section under the provisions of chapter 49.48 RCW and may treat the requirements as a "wage payment requirement" as provided in RCW 49.48.082.

 ## Section 13
 > This section modifies existing section [49.46.020](/rcw/49_labor_regulations/49.46_minimum_wage_requirements_and_labor_standards.md).
 Here is the [modified chapter](rcw/49_labor_regulations/49.46_minimum_wage_requirements_and_labor_standards.md) for context.